MarkNahabedian/Rete.jl/docs/src/index.md

 [`IsaMemoryNode`](@ref), which filters *facts* that match a type parameter and remember only those *facts*.

+We assume that the network is fully constructed before any facts are asserted.
+Adding inputs to a JoinNode doesn't cause existing facts from those inputs to be processed.

 ## Flow of Facts through the Network